 The subpages of this Connections webpage (accessed from the drop-down menu of the navigation bar above) provide collated published region-to-region macroconnection reports for major divisions of the central nervous system (CNS).
 Each subpage provides macroconnection data (inputs and outputs) for a different CNS division, and is named accordingly.
-Currently available data includes ~72,000 macroconnection reports for the bilateral cerebral nuclei (basal ganglia), cerebral cortex, hypothalamus, and thalamus of the rat.
+Currently available data are more than 195,000 macroconnection reports within one side (left or right) and between sides, for the cerebral nuclei (basal ganglia), cerebral cortex, hypothalamus, thalamus, and midbrain of the rat (the number is doubled if applied to both sides).
 Region nomenclature follows an open access atlas for the rat brain (Brain Maps 4.0.
 Swanson, L.W.
 2018).
 For additional information, including details of CNS region organization, see the atlas, or on this website the Brain Maps page and the interactive spreadsheet Brain Maps 4.0 CNS Divisions.
 Use the table below to find a region name if only the abbreviation is known, or vice versa.

 Brain Region Names & Abbreviations

 Use the searchable table below to find the name of a gray matter region if only the abbreviation is known, or vice versa.
 For names and abbreviations of divisions below or above the level of gray matter region, and for other structures, refer to Brain Maps 4.0 (see also the interactive spreadsheet Brain Maps 4.0 CNS Divisions.)

 Macroconnection reports provided on this website were collated from the primary literature.
 The publications below describe network analyses based on selected reports.